 I have four succulents with the scientific name of Crassula perforata, Aeonium stripe, Purple Echeveria and the fourth one is still unknown.

 Fourth stop is native to desert areas like Africa, Central America, the European Alps, South America, and South Africa.
-A desert area reminds me of running on Sand Dunes in Vietnam, wonderful travel memory with my mum.
+A desert area reminds me of running on Sand Dunes in Vietnam, a wonderful travel memory with my mum.

 Sunlight: Loves light and needs about four to six hours of sun per day.
 Newly planted baby succulents need shade with a sheer curtain.
 I don't have that much light in our house so I placed them outside the door behind my bamboo curtain the whole day, my husband doesn't like this part of the task of taking care of them.